IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 Indexing has many benefits for searching,but db modification has to update every index.

-Sequential scan with primary index is efficient but seq scan on secondary expensive.(Primary has ranges,secondary is dense for each entry)
+Sequential scan with primary index is efficient but seq scan on secondary expensive.(Primary has ranges,secondary is dense for each entry on unsorted key)

 Indexing has issues like when deletion is to occur the index entries for both dense and sparse have a overhead.
 Periodic reorganization of the file and performance degredation as the file grows have made the B+ - trees an alternative to indexed-sequential files.B & B+ trees are M-way tree with self balancing and expanding features added just by a few simple rules on a M-way tree.